00antho/smhi-cli/README.md

 # smhi-cli
-Script to fetch weather data from SMHI in a CLI
+Script to fetch weather data from SMHI (Swedish Meteorological and Hydrological Institute) in a CLI

 Requirements: Python 3.10.6 or higher